Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are good and descriptive, avoiding direct answer words.
-They focus on suspense, tension, and high stakes, which are strong indicators of 'Thriller'.
-There's a slight overlap with 'Mystery' in clue 8, but the overall emphasis leans heavily towards suspense and intensity.
+Clues are highly specific to the chosen answer without using forbidden words.
+They cover multiple facets like suspense, danger, emotional turmoil, and plot devices like twists and time constraints.
+The clues are distinct and avoid overlap.

 ✅ Strengths:
 - Generally specific and relate to correct answer